Brazilian Bombshell Theodora Moutinho Puts Her Peachy Posterior On Full Display In New Instagram Video

 In the clip, the stunning model could be seen rocking a stylish, black-and-white snake print bikini that featured a red lining on the band of the top as well as on the belt of the bottoms.

-The skimpy bottoms allowed the Brazilian bombshell to put her peachy derriere, sexy legs and famous thigh gap on full display as she turned her back toward the camera while the video was being filmed.
+The skimpy bottoms allowed the Brazilian bombshell to put her peachy derriere, sexy legs, and famous thigh gap on full display as she turned her back toward the camera while the video was being filmed.

 The model wore her highlighted tresses down and could be seen running a hand through them.